ecmel/vscode-html-css/README.md

 - Supports go to definition for selectors
 - Validates class attributes on demand

-## Usage

-You can view a list of `id` and `class` attribute suggestions in configured languages.

 ## Supported Languages

-Supported languages can be configured with the `css.enabledLanguages` setting.
+Supported languages can be configured with the `css.enabledLanguages` global setting.
 By default `html` is enabled:

 ```json
 {